 Correction: First off, it's made very clear it's the Steuben Parade (a very popular German-American parade held in Chicago in September).
 While there is no "explanation" in the movie, parades are held in the middle of the week for various reasons, such as bad weather on the scheduled day, etc.

-The Steuben Day Parade is held on a weekend day in September, not in the Spring.
+The Steuben Day Parade is held on a weekend day in September, not in the Spring shortly before high school graduation.
 In most cities, it is the third Saturday of September.
 It is inconceivable that if a parade of that size and duration was unexpectedly cancelled for any reason that it would just be moved over to the middle of the week.
-The logistics are such that it would either be cancelled or rescheduled for another weekend which would take months to arrange due to the tremendous time, planning, and physical work involved to set up the staging areas, issue new permits, transport the floats, reschedule marching bands, drill teams, and other participants, close streets, reroute traffic, handle crowd control, have security, do promotion, etc.
+The logistics are such that it would either be cancelled or rescheduled for another weekend which would take months to arrange due to the tremendous time, planning, and physical work involved to establish staging areas, issue new permits, transport the floats, reschedule marching bands, drill teams, and other participants, set-up food and souvenirs vendors, close streets, reroute traffic, handle crowd control, arrange security, do promotion, etc.

 This correction was done in my infancy of joining the website.
 I was trying to correct the mistake of what the parade was for (but did acknowledge it's a September parade) rather than accept the Steuben parade was out of place and wouldn't have been scheduled for the following year if the film was meant to be set 1-2 months before graduation.